akshatjaiin/cooking/README.md

 ## Disclaimer

 This is a personal project and not meant to be a serious culinary archive.
 For actual recipes and better-organized food content, consider using dedicated platforms like Allrecipes or Yummly.

+## The Star of the Show: Dum Aloo!
 ![image](https://github.com/user-attachments/assets/d42e07cd-c96b-4e88-9081-1dba849e4a2f)

 ![image](https://github.com/user-attachments/assets/4b1c7e94-5ba6-4f9d-83a5-b2eca5adeeab)